paritytech/polkadot-sdk/src/api/chainHead_unstable_storage.md

 }
 ```

-The `error` event indicates a problem during the storage access, such as failing to parse the block header to obtain the state root hash or the trie being empty when `type` was `closest-ancestor-merkle-value`.
+The `error` event indicates a problem during the storage access, such as failing to parse the block header to obtain the state root hash.

 Contrary to the `inaccessible` event, querying the same storage value again in the future will not succeed.